 If you lost a loved one because of someone else’s negligence, you might be eligible to file a wrongful death claim and receive compensation to help you pay for any expense you incurred as a result of their death.

-A Fort Washington wrongful death lawyer from the Law Offices of Adam M. Smallow can explain your legal options and calculate the amount of compensation to which you may be eligible.
+A Fort Washington personal injury lawyer from the Law Offices of Adam M. Smallow can explain your legal options and calculate the amount of compensation to which you may be eligible.

 What Kind of Compensation Can I Get?